 Studying existing portfolio management schemes and researching and developing new ones, using robust and fully-disclosed methods of quantitative analysis— on behalf of professional money managers and investment advisors who are disposed toward asset allocations that are optimal yet responsive to shifting market conditions… who either want their own systems tuned and qualified and made more reliable or want new ones created for them.

-MO'C Physics Applied is a Washington, USA sole proprietorship.
+MO'C Portfolio Analytics is a service of a Washington State, USA sole proprietorship.

 Michael C. O'Connor, Proprietor

 biography ➣➣ research ➣➣ innovation ➣➣ production ➣➣ languages ➣➣ codebases ➣➣ ongoing

 Financial analyses are all about history mattering.
 Even determined fundamentalists must be willing to admit that the principles under which they operate should have worked well in the past.
 And the history under study need not be limited to data on returns but could include security-specific fundamentals or factors that influence the market as a whole.
 But here's the catch: If you don't know what you're doing it's fairly easy to fool yourself— to stumble upon a scheme that by chance alone would have worked well in the past but won't in the future.
 That, we call a “false discovery.”
 The first order of business is therefore to develop and deploy mathematical means of avoiding false discoveries.

 Avoiding False Discoveries